This is what your kindness has done so far

 It is our supporters who have powered our volunteers, enabling us to reach people in their time of crisis.
 None of this work would have been possible without their kindness.

-As the year draws to a close, there is still so much work to be done in the UK and abroad.
-We are far from the end of the pandemic, and as this year has shown, no one knows what tomorrow will bring.
+In 2021 there is still so much work to be done in the UK and abroad.
+We are far from the end of the pandemic, and as the past year has shown, no one knows what tomorrow will bring.

 But what we do know is that with the continued kindness of our supporters, we will be there.